Sepulcro en Tarquinia - an introduction to the poem

 with burnt towers and columns,

-with walls covered with late
+with walls covered in late roses

 and you in that tram splashed